ppy/osu-wiki/wiki/osu!tourney/en.md

 ### How do I stream my tournament to streaming services like Twitch?

 To set up a stream, we recommend using the [Open Broadcaster Software](https://obsproject.com/), but know that you are also free to use any other streaming client you have access to.
-The resolution of the top part of osu!tourney is `1280x720px`.
+The resolution of the top part of osu!tourney can be customised but by default it is `1280 × 720`.
+Make sure yoir monitor is bigger than this value.
+See the Setup section for information on how to change the resolution.
 Do not forget to adjust the cropping to remove the black control panel from the stream!

 ### My issue/question is not listed here!
 What to do?